gudzpoz/luajava/docs/conversions.md

 5. ***table*** to `Map<Object, Object>`, `List<Object&gt;` or `Object[]` , converted recursively. (`Map<Object, Object>` is preferred.)
 6. ***jclass*** to `Class<?>`.
 7. ***jobject*** to the underlying Java object.
+8. Any type can get wrapped into a `LuaValue`.
-8. Other types are not converted and are `null` on the Java side.
+9. If all the above is not applicable, the result is `null` on the Java side.

 ::: warning
 Currently, you cannot convert a C closure back to a `JFunction`, even if the closure simply wraps around `JFunction`.